Skip to content

 The statewide baseline: IRC R404.4

 Pennsylvania adopts the International Residential Code through its Uniform Construction Code, which makes IRC section R404.4 the baseline everywhere in the state.
-It requires an engineered, professional-engineer-stamped design for retaining walls above these thresholds:
+It requires a design done to accepted engineering practice, carrying a 1.5 safety factor against sliding and overturning, for retaining walls above these thresholds:

 Statewide engineering trigger